WasatchPhotonics/Wasatch.NET/README.md

 # Backlog

 - [ ] cover all API functions
-- [ ] support writing EEPROM
+- [ ] add EEPROM write to WinFormDemo
-- [ ] Doxygen rendered API documentation
-- [ ] perform a sweep for boardType incompatibilities in API calls
 - [ ] refactor USB calls into Bus abstraction for Bluetooth/Ethernet
+- [ ] test on more hardware (NIR)

 ## Complete

+- [x] perform a sweep for boardType incompatibilities in API calls
+- [x] Doxygen rendered API documentation
+- [x] support writing EEPROM
 - [x] expand GET\_MODEL\_CONFIG to include new pages from OEM API
 - [x] populate more config fields in WinFormDemo
 - [x] post to GitHub